top of page

 Creamy butter swirled in a bowl, topped with pecans and syrup.
 Pancakes in the background.
 Bottle labeled "Maple Leaf Bourbon."

 This Maple Bourbon Butter is silky, sweet, and full of warm, deep flavor from maple syrup and a splash of bourbon.
-It’s incredible on fluffy pancakes, waffles, roasted sweet potatoes, and hearty casseroles.
+It’s incredible on fluffy pancakes, Classic French Toast, or Classic Sweet Potato Casserole.

 Recipe Card